About: Brothers & Sisters (general)

 “But don’t you understand?
 I’m fine!
 It doesn’t matter anymore.”

-.
+“It matters to me.
 You knowingly and willingly let me believe something you knew wasn’t true.
 But in the end it doesn’t matter, because the end justifies the means?
 Is that what you’re trying to say?”
 The conversation doesn’t go exactly as Kitty had planned and her eyes fill with tears over Seth’s anger.

 “I wanted this baby…” She whispers.